raganwald/braythwayt.com/_posts/2013-11-02-toronto-you-re-being-trolled.md

 Let's review the facts, shall we?

-1. "Ford Nation" is angry with City Hall.
+1. Ford Nation is angry with City Hall.
 2. Ford Nation elected Rob Ford with the overt agenda of disrupting business-as-usual at City Hall.
-3. Debate with Ford Nation is a waste of time, because Ford Nation wins when you waste your time.
+3. Debate with Ford Nation is a waste of time, because Ford Nation wins when you are distracted from getting anything done.

 This is why the crack video debate is a massive waste of time!
 Ford Nation does not care that the Mayor does crack.
 Ford Nation does not care that the Mayor consorts with violent criminals.
 Ford Nation does not care that the Mayor rolls into work around noon.
 Ford Nation does not care that the Mayor used his staff for football duties.
 Ford Nation does not care that the Mayor looks the TV cameras in the face and lies.
 Ford Nation does not care that the Mayor cannot delegate or work with people.